 Here’s how the UMF and MG ratings line up

-Selecting organic New Zealand Manuka honey or not is your choice.
+Selecting organic or non-organic New Zealand Manuka Honey is your choice.
 What the “organic” label means is that the honey and everything the bees and flowers have been in contact with are able to be traced.
 This helps to make sure that there’s been no contact with pesticides, sprays or synthetic chemicals.

 Certified organic honey can guarantee that their products aren’t just synthetic pesticide or herbicide or residue free, but the whole process of producing the honey is done sustainably and putting the needs of the bees first.
 Choosing a certified organic product means you have a guaranteed authentic organic honey.